weinajin/minimal-mistakes/_posts/2019-04-26-step-back-sdt.md

 Doing research in the interdisciplinary field of AI, HCI and medicine also meets my interests pretty well.
 I enjoy the problem-solving process which is a common attribute in research, medicine and programming.
 I love the human focus in medicine and HCI.
 For example, my PhD thesis deals with how doctors use AI, and how to design AI for doctor-AI collaboration.
 I am also very interested in the human mind, that’s why I chose Neurology in the first place as my specialty in medical training.
 And AI is another approach by reverse engineering the neural network.
 My thesis is engaged in understanding the decision-making process for both natural intelligence (the doctors) and artificial intelligence, and how can both AI and doctors learn better by explaining.

-[^self-determination theory]: Ryan, R. M. & Deci, E. L. Self-determination theory and the facilitation of intrinsic motivation, social development, and well-being.
+[^sdt]: Ryan, R. M. & Deci, E. L. Self-determination theory and the facilitation of intrinsic motivation, social development, and well-being.
 Am.
 Psychol.
 55, 68–78 (2000).